Altronxs/Altronxs/README.md

 - Hardware Integration using **Arduino**, **Raspberry Pi**, and **embedded systems**
 - Performance Profiling and **architectural analysis** across OS and CPU/GPU layers
 - Cybersecurity Foundations with hands-on experience in **Cisco**, **Ubuntu**, and **Docker** environments

 ---

-## 🎓 Vision for the Future

-I’m working toward a degree in **Computer Engineering**, aiming to blend my technical expertise with creative problem-solving to contribute to cutting-edge innovations.
-My goal is to study at institutions like:

-- **University of Hawai‘i at Mānoa**
-- **Arizona State University**
-- **Seattle University**
-- **University of Washington Tacoma**

-These programs will help me deepen my understanding and push the boundaries of what’s possible in tech.

----